hugovandernotte/ruby-101/README.md

 ### Challenge 1

-Print out the numbers 1 to 8 using a for loop
+Print out the numbers 1 to 8 using a for loop.

 You should see something like that: